 2. Whirlpool Ventless Dryer

-The Whirlpool Ventless Dryer is a revolutionary dryer with potentially vast positive impacts for the environment.
-It’s a clothes dryer with an energy efficient heat pump and an in-build refrigeration system that recycles and dries the same air.
+The Whirlpool Ventless Dryer is a revolutionary dryer with potentially vast positive impacts on the environment.
+It’s a clothes dryer with an energy-efficient heat pump and an in-build refrigeration system that recycles and dries the same air.
 It saves around 40% of energy compared to a normal dryer and it has a reduced risk of fire.

 3. Wynd – smart air purifier